5 countries sever ties with Qatar and escalate actions against it

-The sudden escalation in the diplomatic crisis in the GCC region after Saudi Arabia, the UAE, Bahrain, Egypt and Yemen severed their ties with Qatar on Monday, June 5, accusing Doha of destabilising the region, will have greater implications given the close economic relations the countries earlier shared.
+There was sudden escalation in the diplomatic crisis in the GCC region after Saudi Arabia, the UAE, Bahrain, Egypt and Yemen severed their ties with Qatar on Monday, June 5, accusing Doha of destabilising the region.

 Markets have already reacted to the shocking development with shares on the major bourses in the region sinking to some of the lowest levels in recent times.